 Flood Zone VE is the Federal Emergency Management Agency (FEMA) designation for high-risk coastal communities.
 It is a Special Flood Hazard Area (SFHA), which means homeowners in this flood zone usually need flood insurance.

-On top of pooling water and flooding after heavy rains due to nearby streams or rivers, coastal areas have additional exposure thanks to storm surge.
+On top of pooling water and flooding after heavy rains due to nearby streams or rivers, coastal areas have additional exposure thanks to storm surges.
 The “V” stands for the velocity generated by incoming waves during storms.

 Homeowners in Flood Zone VE have a one percent chance each year of seeing floodwaters rise to the area’s base flood elevation (BFE).
 The risk increases to 26 percent over the course of a 30-year mortgage.

 A base flood elevation is the height FEMA calculates waters can reach or exceed in a 100-year flood event.
-The BFEs in Flood Zone VE vary by location, but can be as high as 14 feet.
+The BFEs in Flood Zone VE vary by location but can be as high as 14 feet.
 You can go to FEMA’s Flood Service Center to search for your property’s BFE.

 While your BFE is a good indicator of an area’s flood risk, it can’t predict what will actually happen.
 Floods may occur more or less often or reach higher or lower levels.